 Dr. Nathaniel Moulson - Dr. Nate Moulson is a Preventative and Sports Cardiology at the University of British Columbia and SportsCardiologyBC where he is a Clinical Assistant Professor in the Division of Cardiology.
 Dr. Moulson is the medical director of Vascular Health and Prevention, including the Cardiac Rehabilitation program, at Vancouver General Hospital and the Dilawri Cardiovascular Institute.
 He is a clinician investigator at the Centre for Cardiovascular Innovation where he isinvolved as the principal and co-investigator for multiple single and multi-center national and international research studies in the areas of sports cardiology, cardiac rehabilitation and prevention, and virtual health care.

-This webinar will be moderated by Science Director of GADA Canada, Andrea Rideout, MS, CCGC, CGC.
+This webinar is moderated by Science Director of GADA Canada, Andrea Rideout, MS, CCGC, CGC.

 EVENT DISCLAIMER: The contents of this GADA Canada hosted virtual event, such as presentations, discussions, text, graphics, images, and other materials created or presented by GADA Canada and by others appearing in the event at the invitation of GADA Canada are for educational and informational purposes only.
 GADA Canada is a voluntary health organization and is not engaged in rendering medical advice or recommendations on diagnosis or treatment of genetic aortic disorders.
 The content within this virtual event or the GADA website, www.gadacanada.ca, should not replace necessary consultations with qualified health care professionals for medical advice, diagnosis, or treatment.